isfett/php-analyzer/README.md

 or download the latest phar from [this repository](https://github.com/isfett/php-analyzer/releases).

 ## Usage
-For usages of the commands, check the documentation of each command.
+Each command has its own documentation; you can find those in the 'docs' subfolder.

 ## Information
 This tool uses [a php parser written in php](https://github.com/nikic/PHP-Parser), ignoring different code-style or whitespaces.

 ## Commands
-- [Most used conditions](docs/MostUsedConditions.md) Helps to check which conditions are used the most in your project.
+- [Most Used Conditions](docs/MostUsedConditions.md) This command helps to check which conditions are used the most in your project.
 Just want to check if's?
 Or ternaries?
-No Problem!
-You can also split by logical operators, or split isset functions for each parameter.
-Including post-processing your conditions, flip-checking etc. You can find many examples within the link.
+No problem!
+You can also use the command to split by logical operators, or split isset functions for each parameter, including post-processing your conditions, flip-checking, etc. You can find many examples in the linked command documentation.

 ## Planned
 - Magic Number Detector
 - Magic String Detector
-- Find duplicate code (ignoring codestyle, just checking statements)
+- Find Duplicate Code (ignoring codestyle, just checking statements)

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.